Aliases for LCK Gene

 This gene is a member of the Src family of protein tyrosine kinases (PTKs).
 The encoded protein is a key signaling molecule in the selection and maturation of developing T-cells.
 It contains N-terminal sites for myristylation and palmitylation, a PTK domain, and SH2 and SH3 domains which are involved in mediating protein-protein interactions with phosphotyrosine-containing and proline-rich motifs, respectively.
 The protein localizes to the plasma membrane and pericentrosomal vesicles, and binds to cell surface receptors, including CD4 and CD8, and other signaling molecules.
 Multiple alternatively spliced variants, encoding the same protein, have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LCK Gene

 LCK (LCK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with LCK include severe combined immunodeficiency due to lck deficiency and immunodeficiency 22.
+Diseases associated with LCK include immunodeficiency 22 and severe combined immunodeficiency due to lck deficiency.
 Among its related pathways are PI-3K cascade and PI-3K cascade.
 GO annotations related to this gene include identical protein binding and protein C-terminus binding.
 An important paralog of this gene is HCK.

 UniProtKB/Swiss-Prot Summary for LCK Gene